Admission to Semester Credit Hour Programs

 - Students enrolled in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus.

-- Continuing Education and Adult Basic Education students attending courses or programs that are less than 360 contact hours.
+- Continuing Education and Adult Education & Literacy (AEL) students attending courses or programs that are less than 360 contact hours.

 - Students incarcerated in a Texas prison.

 Acceptable documentation to prove that you have met the meningococcal vaccine requirement: